Information for the Petition

 - Copies of abstracts or programs from conference proceedings where you have chaired or presented

 - A list of references, with contact information.
-Please include at least 5-6 people from a variety of universities, agencies or nonprofits.
-Three of these should be independent (i.e. people who you have never worked or collaborated with).
-If any of your references have written letters for you in the past year, please send us electronic copies.
+Please include 3-4 people from a variety of universities, agencies or nonprofits.
+1-2 of these should be independent (i.e. people who you have never worked or collaborated with).
+If any of your references have written letters for you the past year, please send us electronic copies.

 - Any other documentation you think might help show the reaction of the research community to your work – this is a key question, and we can work with you to brainstorm ideas for how to demonstrate the reaction of the research community.

 What Else Can I Do to Help My Case?